 Competing Voices of the Civil Rights Movement

 Is the separate black nation proposed by Malcolm X a better or nobler goal than "the beloved community" of Martin Luther King, Jr.?
-What would Americans need to believe, and how would they need to act, in order to achieve Malcolm X's goal as opposed to King's goal?

 Explain Martin Luther King, Jr.'s concept of nonviolent resistance and the role of civil disobedience within it.

-Articulate the reasons why Malcolm X thought integration was a false hope for blacks in America.
+Examine the reasons why Malcolm X thought integration was a false hope for blacks in America.

 Explain why Malcolm X disagreed with both the goal and the method of Martin Luther King, Jr.'s nonviolent protest strategy.

 Evaluate the short and long term impact of these men and their philosophies regarding violence as a means toward change.